agnwinds/python/docs/sphinx/source/physics/macroatoms.rst

 Macro-atom Emissivity Calculation
 ========================================

-In order to preserve the philosophy that a detailed spectrum is calculated in a limited wavelength regime, Sirocco carries out a macro-atom emissivity calculation before the spectral cycles.
+In order to preserve the philosophy that a detailed spectrum is calculated in a limited wavelength regime, SIROCCO carries out a macro-atom emissivity calculation before the spectral cycles.
 The aim of this step is to calculate the luminosity contributed by macro-atoms -- equivalent to the total amount of reprocessed emission -- in the wavelength range being considered.

 This process can be very computationally intensive, especially if the wavelength regime being simulated has very little emission from bound-free and line processes in the wind, but the overall broad-band emissivity is high.
 During the ionization cycles, the amount of energy absorbed into :math:`k`-packets and every macro-atom level is recorded using MC estimators.
 Once  the ionization cycles are finished, and the model has converged, these absorption energies are split into a certain number of packets and tracked through the macro-atom machinery until a deactivation occurs.
 When this happens, the emissivity of the level the macro-atom de-activated from is incremented if the packet lies in the requested wavelength range.
 If it does not, then  the packet is thrown away.
 It is easy to see how what is essentially a MC rejection method can be an inefficient way of sampling this parameter space.
 Fortunately, this problem is parallelised in the code.